GT5670/RHTAP-new-gitops/docs/pipelines.md

+= Adding secrets to GitLab for secure integration with external tools

+If you select GitLab or GitHub actions as your CI provider when creating an application, you might notice that the pipeline run fails.
+This failure occurs because the pipeline cannot find the required secrets.
+Complete the following procedure to add the necessary secrets and resolve the pipeline failure.

+.Prerequisites

+* You must have the necessary permissions to create and manage GitHub and GitLab jobs and GitLab CI and GitHub Actions variables.

+* You must have an image registry (for example, Quay.io) username and password for accessing and pull container images.

+* You must have the following information for specific tasks that you want the GitLab CI to perform:

+** For ACS tasks:

+*** ROX Central server endpoint and token

+** For SBOM tasks:

+*** Cosign signing keys password, private key, and public key

+*** Trustification URL, client ID, secret, and supported CycloneDX version

 .Procedure

-== Adding secrets to GitLab CI using UI
+== Adding secrets using UI

 .
+For GitLab:

+..
 Log in and navigate to your source repository.

-.
+..
 Expand the *Setting* menu and select *CI/CD*.

-.
+..
 In the Variables section, select *Expand*, and then select *Add variable*.

-.
+..
 Under *Flags*, select the *Mask variable* checkbox.

-.
+..
 In the *Key* field, enter *MY_GITLAB_TOKEN*.

-.
+..
 In the *Value* field, enter the token associated with your GitLab account.

+..
+Repeat steps C through F to add the variables in step 3

 .
+For GitHub:

+..
+Login and navigate to your GitHub repository.

+..
+Navigate to the Settings tab.

+..
+In the left navigation pane, select Secrets and variables, then select Actions.

+..
+Select new repository secret.

+..
+In the Name field, enter MY_GITHUB_TOKEN.

+..
+In the Value field, enter the token associated with your GitHub account.

-Repeat steps 3-6 to add the required variables:
+..
+Repeat steps C through F to add the variables in step 3

-+
+.
+Add the following varibales:

 [cols="1,1", options="header"]
 |===